By Peter Sachs, Esq.

 US DOT’s Unmanned Aircraft Systems Comprehensive Plan, published in September, 2013, is merely a five-year road map.
 It is self-described as a list of goals and objectives, to be revised annually, in furtherance of the FAA Modernization and Reform Act of 2012′s directive to the FAA to integrate unmanned aircraft into the national airspace system.
 An agency’s goals and objectives are not regulations, and are not legally enforceable.

 Certificates of Waiver or Authorization.
 Pretty much everyone seems to think that obtaining a “certificate of waiver or authorization” (“COA”) is required to fly a drone.
 That’s what the FAA has been claiming for years.
 However, it’s not required at all.
 In fact, with respect to public aircraft, (government operated aircraft, such as those operated by police and fire departments), the FAA is not even permitted to regulate airworthiness or pilot qualifications.
-The FAA can only regulate public aircraft insofar as they interact with all other aircraft, whether civil and public.
-In other words, the FAA can only legally regulate that public aircraft to the extend that they comply with Part 91 regulations.**
+The FAA can only regulate public aircraft insofar as they interact with all other aircraft, whether civil or public.
+In other words, the FAA can only legally regulate public aircraft to the extend that they comply with Part 91 regulations.**

+Not convinced?
 The FAA has said so itself:

 Because the heart of this issue is the safety and airworthiness of aircraft, I understand why people believe that only the FAA should make such determinations.
 We are the premier aviation safety oversight agency in the world and I am proud of our record and reputation.
 But from the very beginning and at all times during the existence of the FAA, there has been a clear statutory distinction between civil and public aircraft operations.
 FAA has regulatory and oversight authority over civil aircraft operations.
 Public aircraft operations are conducted by or on behalf of many different government agencies and departments, including state and federal, from the Forest Service and the DOI, to the Justice Department to the U.S. military.
 By statute, authority for the safety oversight of these operations belongs to the agency or department responsible for the operation.
 While FAA can and does provide technical support to assist other agencies with their safety oversight responsibilities, the law is quite clear that FAA cannot direct or compel another agency to impose specific safety requirements or force them to meet existing FAA requirements.